 Capacity and Power

 First of all, you need to choose what capacity and power you need.
-The Capacity is the inner volume of the microwave oven which means the cooking camera you put food in.
+The capacity is the inner volume of the microwave oven which means the cooking camera you put food in.
 It is important since the choice depends on how much food you are going to cook.
-If, for example, you need a microwave to heat up a couple of burgers, a plate of soup, or a cup of milk - then you can choose a smaller appliance with the capacity of 18-20 liters.
-However, if you have many family members to cook for, you should choose a microwave oven with large capacity - over 23 liters.
-Also, if you need a microwave for your cafe, look for a high-capacity model.
+If, for example, you need a microwave to heat up a couple of burgers, a plate of soup or a cup of milk - then you can choose a smaller appliance with the capacity of 18-20 litres.
+However, if you have many family members to cook for, you should choose a microwave oven with large capacity - over 23 litres.
+Also, if you need a microwave for your café, look for a high-capacity model.
 If you have such an appliance you can cook meat, vegetables, make soups, bake cakes and so on.
 And here is where we come to another important feature which is Power.
 The power heavily depends on the capacity of a microwave oven - the larger a cooking chamber is, the more power an oven must have.
 No need to say, the more powerful an appliance is, the faster you will be able to heat up and cook the food.
 Any modern microwave oven allows you to choose a power level.
-As usual, most home microwaves have the power between 800 and 1000 Watts which is optimal in terms of price to performance ratio.
+As usual, most home microwaves have the power between 800 and 1000 watts, which is optimal in terms of price to performance ratio.

 Auto Cook Options

 For the best cooking experience, every microwave oven has a number of special pre-programmed auto cook options (which can also be called Settings and so on) that help you cook certain dishes without any problems.
 Auto cook options already follow a pre-programmed configuration (power, time, etc.) so you just need to choose an appropriate one and press START.
-As usual, there are from 4 to 8 cooking settings but some models have even more of them.
+As usual, there are from 4 to 8 cooking settings, but some models have even more of them.
 Of course, you can still configure the cooking options by yourself.
 Also, pay attention to a number of power levels every microwave oven has.

 Finally, it is important to know what kind of inner surface every microwave oven has.
 Most often the microwaves with grills and convection have an interior covered with enamel which is heat-resistant and easy-to-clean.
 Enamelled ovens are very popular today.
 Also, a ceramic coating can be used - it is scratch-resistant, smooth, withstands high temperatures.
 However, ceramics requires care and can be damaged.
 There is another widespread material - stainless steel.
-Stainless steel interior microwave ovens are the most reliable, as their interior is heat-resistant yet it is more difficult to clean.
-You need to keep in mind that the cheapest models have just an enamel-like paint but it is not a problem - this simple coating is durable enough and can withstand really high temperatures.
+Stainless-steel interior microwave ovens are the most reliable, as their interior is heat-resistant, yet it is more difficult to clean.
+You need to keep in mind that the cheapest models have just an enamel-like paint, but it is not a problem - this simple coating is durable enough and can withstand really high temperatures.
 As usual, microwave ovens without a grill and convection have it.